audiojs/audio-buffer/readme.md

-Audio buffer interface for any audio data: `AudioBuffer`, `Buffer`, `TypedArray`, `Array`, `NDarray` or any `Object` with get/set methods.
-Fully compatible with ndarrays, so any [ndarray modules](https://github.com/scijs/ndarray/wiki/ndarray-module-list#core-module) can be used over audio buffers.
-It is designed to provide wrapper audio methods for the underlying data storage, so the data is kept untouched.
+Audio buffer is a class to work with audio data.
+It provides a thin wrapper with a bunch of audio methods for any audio data source — `AudioBuffer`, `Buffer`, `TypedArray`, `Array`, `NDarray` or any `Object` with get/set methods.
+It stores data as an ndarray, so any [ndarray packages](https://github.com/scijs/ndarray/wiki/ndarray-module-list#core-module) can be used over audio buffers.

 ## Usage